janstoon/aboutus/careers/service.md

 * Linux intermediate user

 # Responsibilities
 As a service developer you are responsible for design, implementation and documentation of stateless, fast, secure, highly available and both horizontally and vertically scalable services.
+You are ought to recognize the problem, create behavioural models and make a software to solve issues using that model.

 # Apply for this position
 In case you fit for the position described above you can apply for it via these options: